 Indian Valley bush-mallow is a deciduous shrub from the mallow family (Malvaceae).
 It occurs in chaparral and in rocky, granitic, often burned areas of cismontane woodland communities at elevations ranging from 150 to 1700 meters amsl.
 Its known range includes Fresno, Monterey, San Benito, and San Mateo Counties.
 This species blooms from April through October (CNPS, 2013).
 One documented occurrence of this species within the CNDDB 5-mile radius is located approximately one mile southwest of the project site (Occurrence number: 26) (CDFW, 2013a).
 The chaparral and oak woodland within the project site provide suitable habitat for this species.
+This species was not observed during the July 2013 or March 2015 botanical surveys, which were conducted within the evident and identifiable blooming period; therefore the species does not have the potential to occur on the project site.
 This species was not observed during the July 25, 2013 botanical survey, which was conducted within the evident and identifiable blooming period; therefore the species does not have the potential to occur on the project site.